 1. How long is a typical wine or beer tour?

 a.
-An Average tour is 6 hours, but we do offer tours of 4, 5 and even up to 8 hours.
-Many venues close at 5 or 6pm, we find that this length of time usually allows us to get in a full day of wine tasting without rushing.
+An Average tour is 6 hours, but we do offer tours of 5 to 8 hours.
+Many venues operate from 10/11am to 5/6pm, we find that this length of time usually allows us to get in a full day of wine tasting without rushing.
 Depending on your experience at each place, we can usually hit 4-10 steps including a stop for lunch.